Estradiol and Progesterone

 Although Estriol is a weak Estrogen, it prevents urinary tract infections, the mucous membranes become more resistant to bacteria and wound healing after surgery or injury is also accelerated.
 General menopausal symptoms such as hot flushes or mood swings are also positively influenced by Estriol.

-DHEA is produced in the adrenal glands and plays an important role in the different metabolic processes in the body.
-Besides, it is a precursor of female and male sex hormones.
+DHEA is a precursor of female and male sex hormones.
 The production of DHEA declines with advancing age from the age of 30 and its deficiency can cause various diseases.

 It is responsible for: